Ji-Young Lim, our visitor from South Korea

 Walking back down the road toward my house with Ji-Young, I felt a new awareness of my surroundings, like I was seeing this familiar place through new eyes.
-I recognized for the first time that my neighborhood had been built with strong oriental design elements–the rooflines, the proportions, even the colors, and materials seemed to be very oriental.
+I recognized for the first time that my neighborhood had been built with strong oriental design elements–the rooflines, the proportions, and even the colors and materials seemed to be very oriental.
 This awareness seemed to grow stronger and more vivid, which surprised me because I’ve walked down this road many times and never noticed the oriental influence.
 Still, it was undeniable: there, before my very eyes, I watched as my neighborhood seemed to become more and more oriental until it was so real and unavoidable that I felt as if I were suddenly and truly walking through a Korean village on my way home from the post office.
 I wondered seriously, and a little desperately, about whether this was real, whether I was experiencing a substantial intuition about other lives and other places, or having a flashback.
 Unable to decide, I said to myself, “Why resist?
-This is an eye-opener, a free trip to the orient, take it!”, and I tried to shut down my analytical mind (like suspending my disbelief when reading fiction, know what I mean?) so that the experience could take root, undisturbed.
-In doing that, this sense of seeing through other eyes grew tremendously–I had a powerful feeling that I was no longer tied down in my little corner of the world, but had diversified in some new way, such that I was now walking through more than one place.
+This is an eye-opener, a free trip to the orient, take it!” and I tried to shut down my analytical mind (like suspending my disbelief when reading fiction, know what I mean?) so that the experience could take root, undisturbed.
+In doing that, this sense of seeing through other eyes grew tremendously–I had a powerful feeling that I was no longer tied down in my little corner of the world but had diversified in some new way, such that I was now walking through more than one place.
 “If this is what it is like to host a foreign student,” I thought, “sign me up!”
 I don’t think I can adequately describe what I was feeling.
 Suffice it to say that it was a shockingly new awareness for me.
-It was thrilling–I wondered if this was what it is like to be two places at once?
+It was thrilling–I wondered if this was what it was like to be in two places at once?
 Or if I could be more, even many places at the same time?
 Even as I was walking through my little neighborhood at this firmly fixed latitude and longitude.